prantlf/v-config/README.md

 Looks for a configuration file in various formats and reads it into a configuration object.

-Uses [prantlf.json] and [prantlf.yaml].
+Uses [prantlf.ini], [prantlf.json] and [prantlf.yaml].
 Can be combined with [prantlf.cargs] to override selected options from the command-line.

 ## Synopsis